A neurologist is a medical doctor who diagnoses, treats and manages conditions affecting both the central and peripheral nervous system

 - websites of private healthcare companies.

-Individual trusts and hospitals may also advertise vacancies on their websites and sometimes in printed bulletins.
+Individual trusts and hospitals may also advertise vacancies on their websites.

 Professional development

 Once qualified, you'll be expected to continue learning throughout your career.
-CPD is essential if you want to remain on the GMC register.
-CPD activities can include attending courses, conferences, meetings and workshops, as well as undertaking research and peer-reviewing journal papers.
+Continuing professional development (CPD) is essential if you want to remain on the GMC register.
+CPD activities can include attending courses, conferences, meetings and workshops, as well as participating in audits, contributing to teaching or engaging in research and quality improvement projects.

 Career prospects

-There are also opportunities to work in the private sector or to set up your own practice.
-This offers high salaries and is an option for you when you have built up experience and a solid reputation.
+There are also opportunities to work in the private sector or to set up your own practice once you've built up experience and a solid reputation.